All UK employers are affected by auto-enrolment pension rules. This step-by-step guide explains exactly what you have to do.

-Do this within the five months after your staging date
+Do this within five months of becoming an employer

 You must declare your compliance online.
 Even if you are getting outside help with this, it is your legal duty to make sure that the declaration is completed on time and the information you have provided is correct.
 If not you may be subject to fines.